I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 --output-dir checkpoints/my-router-9models/

-Training runs with accelerate enabled, 9-dim MLP, and Qwen/Qwen3.5-0.8B encoder.
-It completed through Stages 1-6 (Load → Extract → PCA → MLP ensemble → Calibrate → Save) in 5 minutes and 1 second.
+Training runs with accelerate, 9-dim MLP, Qwen/Qwen3.5-0.8B encoder.
+It completed Stages 1–6 (Load → Extract → PCA → MLP ensemble → Calibrate → Save) in 5 minutes and 1 second.

-The per-model AUC of the completed checkpoint is as follows.
+The per-model AUC for the completed checkpoint is as follows.

 | Model | AUC (Shared trunk ensemble) |